rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

     All ballots are included in the record in their encrypted form, and the encryption is such that only the information above is derivable and verifiable via the appropriate [zero-knowledge proofs](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof).
 The only thing not viewable in the record are the ***contents*** of the encrypted ballots themselves.

-An e2e public election record can provide all the details necessary to review an election except the contents of the encrypted ballots themselves.
-The question from a voter confidence perspective is whether this ElectionGuard "infrastructure", associated voter actions, and third-party oversight compensates for the lack of emotional surety of verifying the contents of the ballot itself.

 ### Tell Me You're Increasing Confidence Without Telling Me You're Increasing Confidence

 There's a startup or marketing adage that "it's easier to sell aspirin than vitamins".
 It's easier to succeed with a product when its value proposition is causally associated with an observable benefit (headache relief from aspirin) than the possibility of a diffuse benefit in the future (vitamins make you healthier).
 In the case of confidence and election integrity, or really almost anything involving security, it's easier to succeed if you don't say anything at all.